EmirWorld/backed-task/README.md

 ```
 npm install

-This command install required packages
+This command will install the necessary packages.
 ```
 ## Run Node server
 ```